This topic describes how to automate builds using Cloud Build and Cloud Source Repositories.

 To manually test a build trigger, click Run trigger on your trigger's entry in the triggers list.

-In some cases, you may want to make a change to your source code but you don't want to trigger a build.
-For example, you might not want to trigger a build when you update documentation or configuration files.
+In some cases, you might want to change your source code but don't want to trigger a build, for example, when you update documentation or configuration files.

 [skip ci] or